Some chocolate facts for you to contemplate!

 This fat has a neutral effect on cholesterol.

-Remember though, that milk chocolate contains added butterfat, which raises cholesterol.
-Milk chocolate also has another disadvantage.
-It has less of the antioxidants and other beneficial chemicals than dark chocolate does.
+Remember that milk chocolate contains added butterfat, which raises cholesterol.
+It also has less of the antioxidants.

 Keep in mind, the low quality, inferior chocolate and high quality, superior dark chocolate are two different things.